 Abandoned Broward Correctional Institution

-I have been to many many many abandoned places but this one was special and the weirdest one I have ever been to, this place has running water and electricity, it does!!!
-Im not even joking.
-As you make your way though the prison you can switch on the lights and hear the AC units on, its the weirdest thing, it takes creepiness to a whole different level.
+I have been to many many many abandoned places but the abandoned Broward Correctional Institution one was special and the weirdest one I have ever been to.
+This place has running water and electricity, it does!!!
+I’m not even joking.
+As you make your way through the prison you can switch on the lights and hear the AC units on, it’s the weirdest thing and it takes creepiness to a whole different level.

 We went into every cell block and every room in this place.
-In fact we even played basket ball on the yard, there was a volley ball fully inflated sitting there, so I started shooting some hoops.
+In fact, we even played basketball in the yard, there was a volleyball fully inflated sitting there, so I started shooting some hoops.
+It was strange.

-There is paper work all over this place, love letters in some cells and all kinds of weird stuff that are still fully functional.
-I supose the inmates got lucky because all their paper work got lost behind.
-I kind of want to clean it up and move in there.
-That would be something.
+There is paperwork all over this place, love letters in some cells and all kinds of weird stuff that are still fully functional.
+I suppose the inmates got lucky because all their paperwork got lost behind.
+The abandoned Broward Correctional Institution is one of the eeriest places I have ever been to.

 About the prison: